 Using this kind of discriminatory language puts both agents and landlords at risk of legal action.
 You should avoid it on your website and property portals, in branch windows, local newspapers, or anywhere else.

-Protect your business by ensuring your staff understand they should not use discriminatory language in adverts, and monitoring for unlawful discrimination.
+Protect your business by ensuring your staff understand that they should not use discriminatory language in adverts, and you should also be monitoring for unlawful discrimination.